w3c/vc-di-ecdsa-test-suite/README.md

   - If provided, the specified issuer id will be used as the issuer property on verifiable credentials in the tests.
   - The issuer id should be easy for other implementers to dereference.
-    - It is recommended the issuer id be either `did:key` or `did:web`.
+    - It is recommended the issuer id be `did:key`.
 - A credential verifier endpoint (`/credentials/verify`) in the `verifiers` property.
 - An optional `vcHolder` endpoint can be added for `ecdsa-sd-2023` selective disclosure tests.